hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/prestashop/api/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: This variable is assigned the string value 'dev'.
+    * ``: This variable is assigned the string value 'dev'.
 This variable is likely used for configuration, allowing different behaviors in development versus production environments.
 It's a simple constant at this level.

 * **Potential Errors or Improvements:**